Ali-Behrad/Probability_And_Statistics_Course/README.md

 # Probability_And_Statistics_Course_Project
-My probability and statistics university course project
+My probability and statistics university course homeworks and project